farooqkz/sled-test/README.md

 16-17ms for 10M + 10k + 100 entries
 ```

-Note that since sled saves part of the data on disk, it may become worse under actual workload.
+Note that since sled stores part of the data on disk, it may become worse under actual workload.
 I've done the test many times to bring all data in cache on Linux.

 ## Licence